 Adjust the height

 Adjusting the height of the vacuum cleaner is extremely important to ensure that you can clean your home comfortably.
 For the best results, make sure that you adjust the height of the vacuum cleaner according to the surface you are cleaning.
 For instance, adjust the vacuum’s height as you move from carpet to rug to the hardwood.

 Don’t wait till the carpet looks dirty

-Don’t wait until you can see dust on the surface to start cleaning.
-Dirt can pile up underneath the fibres at the bottom of the rug long before you notice it, causing sniffles and allergies to flare.
-Set regular vacuuming schedule and stick to it—even if you don’t think it’s necessary.
+Don’t wait until you can see the dust on the surface to start cleaning.
+Dirt can pile up underneath the fibers at the bottom of the rug long before you notice it, causing sniffles and allergies to flare.
+Set a regular vacuuming schedule and stick to it—even if you don’t think it’s necessary.

 A common question that a lot of people have in their minds is whether they need to dust their homes before vacuuming.
 The golden rule to keep your home completely clean and germ-free are to dust your home before you start vacuuming.
 Dusting the room will ensure that you vacuum up the particles that float in the air and settle on the floor.
 In this scenario, vacuuming the home doesn’t have a lot of benefits as the pollutants are still present in your home.

 Vacuum cleaners are the perfect cleaning partners.
 However, even if they are powerful, it is advisable to avoid vacuuming some objects such as broken glass.
 The reason is bits of broken can easily damage the appliance.
 The scraps of glass can scratch up the interior of the cannister or get lodged in the hose of the vacuum cleaner.
 The best way to clean broken glass is to sweep the place to remove the visible pieces of glass and use a damp paper towel or piece of bread to pick up the tiny pieces from the floor before vacuuming.